Nickel–metal hydride battery: Discharge

-A fully charged cell supplies an average 1.25 V/cell during discharge, declining to about 1.0–1.1 V/cell (further discharge may cause permanent damage in the case of multi-cell packs, due to polarity reversal).
-Under a light load (0.5 ampere), the starting voltage of a freshly charged AA NiMH cell in good condition is about 1.4 volts.
+A fully charged cell supplies an average 1.25 V/cell during discharge, declining to about 1.0–1.1 V/cell (further discharge may cause permanent damage in the case of multi-cell packs, due to polarity reversal of the weakest cell).
+Under a light load (0.5 amperes), the starting voltage of a freshly charged AA NiMH cell in good condition is about 1.4 volts.

 Over-discharge

 Complete discharge of multi-cell packs can cause reverse polarity in one or more cells, which can permanently damage them.
-This situation can occur in the common arrangement of four AA cells in series in a digital camera, where one cell completely discharges before the others due to small differences in capacity among the cells.
-When this happens, the good cells start to drive the discharged cell into reverse polarity (i.e. positive anode/negative cathode).
-Some cameras, GPS receivers and PDAs detect the safe end-of-discharge voltage of the series cells and perform an auto-shutdown, but devices such as flashlights and some toys do not.
+This situation can occur in the common arrangement of four AA cells in series, where one cell completely discharges before the others due to small differences in capacity among the cells.
+When this happens, the good cells start to drive the discharged cell into reverse polarity (i.e. positive anode and negative cathode).
+Some cameras, GPS receivers and PDAs detect the safe end-of-discharge voltage of the series cells and perform an auto-shutdown, but devices such as flashlights/torches and some toys do not.

 Irreversible damage from polarity reversal is a particular danger, even when a low voltage-threshold cutout is employed, when the cells vary in temperature.
 This is because capacity significantly declines as the cells are cooled.
 This results in a lower voltage under load of the colder cells.